DEX-1101/sd-webui-notebook/README.md

 ## Features
   - Batch download model, lora, vae, embedding, extension from Pastebin link/local storage, support donwload from huggingface's private repo also.
-  - Pre-installed negative embedding and some popular extension.
+  - Pre-installed Negative embedding and some popular extension.
+(ControlNet, CivitAi, EasyNeg, Batchlinks and more.)
   - Update webui repo and all its extension to the latest with just 1-click.
   - Its full of wall-block-of-code but hey... i can help you with that.
 Shoot DM on my [Pixiv](https://pixiv.me/x1101_id) or my Discord : x1101_id.